code-423n4/2024-03-ondo-finance/README.md

 Rebasing Precision Issue - rOUSG is a rebasing tokens and some precision can be lost when wrapping and unwrapping.
 We expect this to only result in extremely small precision discrepancies.
 However, if one can find a realistic usage of the contracts that results in a non-trivial amount of imprecision, it would be valid.

+We are aware that USDC may be leftover and held within OUSGInstantManager when a user performs a redemption that is more than the minimumRedemption amount and less than the minimumBUIDLRedemption amount.
+We are also aware that this may cause temporary "cash drag" for the overall OUSG portfolio as USDC in the OUSGInstantManager contract does not earn yield.
+USDC may be utilized at a later time for servicing redemptions less than the minimumBUIDLRedemption amount OR retrieved through the permissioned retrieveTokens function.

 Note: Invalid code paths will be weighted more heavily if they are publicly accessible versus if they are only accessible via a permissioned address.

 ✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.